Skip to main menu Skip to main content Skip to footer

 We will continue to offer the same full spectrum of compassionate, nonjudgmental, expert care.

 Abortion care remains legal in Maine.
 You can access medication abortion at all 18 of our health centers, and via telehealth.
-You can access a suction abortion at our Augusta health center up to 14 weeks from the first day of your last menstrual period.
+You can access an in-clinic abortion procedure at our Augusta health center up to 14 weeks from the first day of your last menstrual period.

 Gender affirming care is still legal in the State of Maine.
 We will continue providing this care at our Lewiston, Norway, Belfast, Fort Kent, Presque Isle, Thomaston, and Bangor health centers.
 Mainers aged 16 & up can access gender affirming care, including hormone replacement therapy with or without a parent’s permission.
 If you have questions about financial barriers, ask about our Open Door program.